IU-PR/Capstone_project/content/docs/Groups/voyagio.md

 - Write test

 To ensure efficient project management, we have created plans for the second sprint, which will be discussed during the upcoming weekly meeting on Tuesday:
-- Complete market research in topic of the application (travel trends in Russia 2023-2024)
-- Start adding logic to Authorization page (connect with API) and finish the layout on Search page
+- Continue add logic to Authorization page (connect with API) and finish the layout on other pages
 - Add additional functionality to the backend according to the design
 - Finish deployment on the server and configuration CI/CD
 - Discuss functionality that will be implemented after MVP (we are olaning to add some social components e.g news and logic where users will communicate together)
 - Improve the previous weeks report, according to feedback
+- Complete market research in topic of the application (travel trends in Russia 2023-2024)

 <h3> Reflection: </h3>
 In the end  of the sprint we were able to complete all the tasks planned for the sprint. this means that the tasks for the first sprint were distributed competently between the team members. everyone worked hard during the week without downtime and achieved their goal.As a result, we were able to deliver high-quality work within the given time frame, and we are now better prepared for future sprints.